 Sushi Mon on Sahara Ave is another great place to eat sushi close to the Las Vegas Strip.
-Sushi Mon offers happy hour with half-price drinks, an impressive AYCE menu, and exceptional customer service.
+It has happy hour with half-price drinks, an impressive AYCE menu, and exceptional customer service.

 The AYCE option includes classics like the salmon belly and yellow tail and more exciting options like octopus and surf clam.
-Maki rolls, no rice rolls, and chef-special rolls are included in the AYCE sushi special too,
+Maki rolls, no rice rolls, and sushi chefs special rolls are included in the AYCE sushi special too.

 Sushi Ichiban is an AYCE sushi location on the always-bustling Fremont Street.
 This restaurant embodies sushi in Las Vegas with exciting sushi rolls, including the XXX roll, James Bond 007 roll, and sex on the beach roll, just to name a few.